 People that take cocaine for sexual performance may end up damaging their ability to enjoy sex in the future.

 Orgasms may be more intense or pronounced alongside cocaine use early on.
-However, a person of any gender that abuses cocaine may have difficulty achieving sexual release — leading to sexual frustration.
+However, a person of any gender that abuses cocaine may have difficulty achieving sexual release, leading to sexual frustration.

 Cocaine’s Impact On Male Sexual Function

 Men that have sex while on cocaine may have lower sperm counts and prolonged fertility issues because of prolonged erections that can happen as a result of cocaine use.
+Erectile dysfunction that decreases ability to climax may also happen to men that regularly engage in sex while on cocaine.

 Cocaine’s Impact On Female Sexual Function